mozilla-spidermonkey/spidermonkey.dev/_posts/2021-05-04-implementing-private-fields.markdown

   #x = 10; // Private field
   y = 12; // Public Field
 }
-sf;

 var a = new A();
 a.y; // Accessing public field y: OK a.#x; // Syntax error: reference to undeclared private field
 ```

-Even various other tools that JavaScript gives you for interrogating objects are prevented from accessing private fields (i.e. `Object.getOwnProperty{Symbols,Names}` don't list private fields; there's no way to use `Reflect.get` to access them).
+Even various other tools that JavaScript gives you for interrogating objects are prevented from accessing private fields (e.g. `Object.getOwnProperty{Symbols,Names}` don't list private fields; there's no way to use `Reflect.get` to access them).

 [process]: https://tc39.es/process-document/
 [tc39]: https://tc39.es/

 ## A Feature Three Ways

-When talking about a feature in JavaScript, there are often three different aspects in play: The mental model, the specification, and the implementation.
+When talking about a feature in JavaScript, there are often three different aspects in play: the mental model, the specification, and the implementation.

 The mental model provides the high level thinking that we expect programmers to use mostly.
 The specification in turn provides the detail of the semantics required by the feature.
 The implementation can look wildly different from the specification text, so long as the specification semantics are maintained.